 A view on the more secluded east side of the beach with a giant limestone karst rising up from the shoreline.

 Looking south from the eastern side of the island.
 Relaxing here with a picnic lunch and a few beers is an experience I will never forget.

-There isn’t too many better ways to enjoy the day than sitting in one of these cottages with a picnic lunch and a few beers.
-The good thing about them is your dont need to bring anything aside from food and beers.
+There aren’t too many better ways to enjoy the day than sitting in one of these cottages with a picnic lunch and a few beers.
+The good thing about them is you don’t need to bring anything aside from food and beers.

 This sunset was one of the most epic sunsets I have ever seen.
 One of the good things about this area is that it faces westwards so you can catch the spectacular sunsets.
 This photo was taken on the beach near Tamarind Tree Resort.